 - Because it presents a current view of your project’s status, a Kanban roadmap can also give you a great way to show relevant audiences where you are in the development process without having to dig into dates and deadlines.

-When to Use a Kanban Roadmap
+When Should You Use a Kanban Roadmap?

 Kanban roadmaps can be helpful particularly for small and midsized companies—or any organization that has adopted the agile methodology and whose product teams move quickly.